RowitZou/LGN/README.md

 If you try to retrain models from scratch under the same hyper-parameter settings, you may obtain a sightly lower or higher F1 score than that reported in the paper (in our experiments we selected the model that performed best).

-Pretrained models and related hyper-parameter settings are available at Google Drive or Baidu Pan.
+Pretrained models and related hyper-parameter settings are available at Google Drive or Baidu Pan (TBC).

 When running main.py in test mode for pretrained models, you can get the results as follows: